jonathanolson/slither/notes/patterns.md

       - If rule.outputFeatureSet.isSubsetOf( ... featureSet ) <--- requires computing featureSet?
   -
   - STATIC patterns!!!!
 JUST SEARCH FACES
+    - ... do we only report these if... removing ANY of the faces would then give no information?
+      - Or do we allow a certain number of "red exit vertices"?
   -
   - See top performance wins (below)
   -